HaniMoudarres/DS3001-SP26/README.md

 ## Files

-- `ProgrammingReview.py` – Solutions for HW 1 Question 2
+- `assignment_programming.ipynb` – Solutions for HW 1 Question 2
 - `README.md` – This file

 ## How to run